mutualmobile/MMKeystore/README.md

 ## How to use

-1. Get an instance of SyncCryptoFactory
+1. Get an instance of KeystoreCryptoFactory

 ```
-factory = SyncCryptoFactory.get(this)
+factory = KeystoreCryptoFactory.get(this)
 ```

 2. Generate key aliases